liragabriel/liragabriel/README.md

 <div align="center">

 #### Hey!
-Whats up? 👋 I'm programmer based in Sumaré, Brazil and I have a degree in computer science.
+Whats up? 👋 I am a programmer and I have a Bachelor's Degree in Computer Science.

 #